Prozi/detect-collisions/README.md

 ## Introduction

-Detect-Collisions is a fast TypeScript library for detecting collisions among varied entities.
+Detect-Collisions is a robust TypeScript library for detecting collisions among varied entities.
 It uses Bounding Volume Hierarchy (BVH) and the Separating Axis Theorem (SAT) for efficient collision detection.
 Uniquely, it manages rotation, scale of bodies, and supports decomposing concave polygons into convex ones.
 It also optimizes detection with body padding.
 Ideal for gaming, simulations, or projects needing advanced collision detection, Detect-Collisions offers customization and fast performance.

 ## Demos